Bliss bibliographic classification

-Origins of the system
+Origins

 Henry E. Bliss began working on the Bliss Classification system while working at the City College of New York Library as Assistant Librarian.
 He was a critic of Melvil Dewey's work with the Dewey Decimal System and believed that organization of titles needed to be done with an intellectual mind frame.
 Being overly pragmatic or simply alphabetical, would be inadequate.
 In fact, Bliss is the only theorist who created an organizational scheme based on societal needs.
 Bliss wanted a classification system that would provide distinct rules yet still be adaptable to whatever kind of collection a library might have, as different libraries have different needs.
 His solution was the concept of "alternative location," in which a particular subject could be put in more than one place, as long as the library made a specific choice and used it consistently.

 Bliss discusses his theories and basis of organization for the Bliss Classification for the first time in his 1910 article, "A Modern Classification for Libraries, with Simple Notation, Mnemonics, and Alternatives".
 This publication followed his 1908 reclassification of the City College collection.
 His work, Organization of Knowledge and the System of the Sciences was published in four volumes between 1940 and 1953.

 The four broad underlying policies of the BC system are: